edsl/articulos/atoms_want_to_be_free.markdown

 través de su abiertamente declarada oposición a los derechos de propiedad intelectual.

-The boundary work that hackers, activists and academics have engaged in since 1980s is now being destabilised due to the introduction of a new narrative element.
-Namely, the exclamation that, to put it in the jargon of the Californian ideology: “atoms are the new bits”.
-At the heart of articulating this new imaginary are the hobbyists building open source 3D printers.
-The machine was devised with the stated objective of knocking down the railing between information and physical goods.
-The expectation among many of the hobbyist is that the same disruptive forces will be unleashed on industrial manufacturers as have already beset the music- and film industry.
-Filesharing will be generalised to the whole of the economy.
-Stated in more abstract terms, the hobbyists pay tribute to the insight, that the line between information commons and property markets is not given once and for all.
-The line is not inscribed in the nature of the resources, as the naturalist position would have it.
-Since this line has been constructed, it is subject to being reconstructed and renegotiated anew.
-Note to be taken, the articulation of a new narrative around atoms and bits plays a minor role in this renegotiation process.
-What counts more are the ability and dedication of hobbyists to put work into and steer the development process of 3D printers.
-From the vantage point of the hobbyists, this is perceived to be an offensive move.
-They are opening-up a new front in the struggle against intellectual property.

 El trabajo liminal en el que hackers, hobbistas y académicos se han involucrado desde los '80 está siendo desestabilizado por la introducción de un nuevo elemento narrativo.
 A saber, la exclamación